Texas Family Law Attorneys in Killeen, Temple, and Round Rock

-Looking for a skilled Texas divorce attorney?
 Even thinking about the concept of divorce can bring heartache to many hurting couples.
 Divorce is not an easy legal mater to handle, especially when matters of child support and child custody have to be determined.
 There are different types of divorces, contested and uncontested.
 Even in uncontested divorces, which are those involving amicable relationships, emotions are typically very sensitive.
-Feelings of anger, loss, pain and frustration are typically found and one of our attorneys from The Carlson Law Firm is available to release some of the burden from your situation.
+Feelings of anger, loss, pain and frustration are typically found and one of our Texas Divorce Attorney from The Carlson Law Firm is available to release some of the burden from your situation.

-When it comes to establishing the grounds for divorce, the state of Texas has seven factors that can be considered.
+When it comes to establishing the grounds for divorce, the state of Texas has seven that can be considered.
 Grounds for divorce are reasons that a married couple will be able to legally get divorced.
-These seven include:

 Protection of Active Military Spouse